SimSaladin/node-calc/activity_log.md

 Time | Activity
 ---- | ---
 1540 - 1650 | Cleaning up all the mess and working getting ready for deployment.
-Deployed socket.io (without hcalc backend)
+Deployed socket.io (without hcalc backend) 1640 - 1740 | heroku+grunt+bower larc.,uant,.uhlc (it just won't work)
+1800 - 1930 | switched to more sane buildpack. cleaned up JS with jshint.  wrestling with karma+angular (tests framework now operational)
+2000 -      | Writing some karma unit tests (after finally getting that thing to work...)